jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 }
 ```

-Our server struct has a reference to a `DB` instance and and implements the `call` method to produce a `Response` type
+Our server struct has a reference to a `DB` instance and and implements the `call` method to produce a `Response` for a
-for a given `Request`.
+given `Request`.
 The body of our `call` method is pretty simple.
-Each connection the server receives can now
+Each connection the server receives can now create a
-create a new server instance and pass in a thread safe reference to the database.
-The mutex ensures that only one thread
+new server instance and pass in a thread safe reference to the database.
+The mutex ensures that only one thread is
-is accessing the database at any given time and with that we can have our database safely process each command and
+accessing the database at any given time and with that we can have our database safely process each command and return
-return the result.
+the result.

 Our server is now implemented, but we are not yet able to receive requests until we specify how our server makes
 itself available for connections.
 We can add that now.